 https://tiswww.case.edu/php/chet/bash/bashref.html#Special-Parameters

-— all args as list
+$@ — all args as list

 Test conditions

-specify a condition, and based on whether this condition is true or
+[ ... ] is a synonym for the test command.
+Inside the brackets, you specify a condition, and based on whether this condition is true or false, you can make decisions in your script.

 Numbers

-1 | if [ "$a" -eq "$b" ]; then |
+1if [ "$a" -eq "$b" ]; then

 Strings